ambaradan/docsmarker/init.md

 ## Introduction

-The initialization of the rocksmarker configuration is handled in the `init.lua` file located in the root directory.
-The `init.lua` file is the Neovim configuration file where users can define their own settings and customizations.
-It is written in *Lua* and allows for greater flexibility and power than traditional Vimscript configuration.
+The `init.lua` file, located in the root directory, handles the initialization of the rocksmarker configuration.
+This is the file where users can define their own settings and customizations.
+Written in *Lua*, it allows for greater flexibility and power than traditional Vimscript configuration.

 ### Custom settings

-The first part of the `init.lua` file inserts custom options and commands using the ==require== function; the function allows lua code written on external files to be integrated into Neovim's configuration, thus enabling its customization and expansion.
+The first part of the `init.lua` file inserts custom options and commands with the ==require== function.
+This function allows the integration into Neovim configuration of lua code written on external files, thus enabling its customization and expansion.
-Commands, or autocommands, are actions that Neovim implements based on certain events; these events are coded and can be found on the [Neovim documentation](https://Neovim.io/doc/user/autocmd.html#_5.-events).
+Commands, or autocommands, are actions that Neovim implements based on certain events.
+You can find these coded events on the [Neovim documentation](https://Neovim.io/doc/user/autocmd.html#_5.-events).
 Their use allows the creation of behaviors and functions of Neovim that would otherwise be unavailable.

 ```lua linenums="2"
 -- calls for input of options and autocommands